leejinu/snRNAseq-annotation-r/README.md

-# 23-1-CapstoneProject
+# 23-1 CapstoneProject
+## Overview
+This is my capstone project of undergraduate at Handong Global University, and my coworkers are Jiwon Park, Wooseok Byun, and Jaehyun Baek.

+The title of this project is

-Revealing Transcriptomic Insights through Reference-Based Annotation of Skeletal Muscle single-nucleus RNA Sequencing Data
+**"Revealing Transcriptomic Insights through Reference-Based Annotation of Skeletal Muscle single-nucleus RNA Sequencing Data"**.